kivy-garden/garden.mapview/README.md

 # Features

-* native multitouch handling (one for translate, many for translate and zoom)
+* native multitouch (one for translate, many for translate and zoom)
 * asynchronous downloading
 * avoided GPU limitation / float precisions issues on tiles coordinates
 * marker support